image

 Yes, a licensee may perform cosmetology, aesthetics, nail technology and barbering on a customer in a location that is not a licensed salon in certain circumstances:

-• A licensee may perform cosmetology, aesthetics, hairstyling and nail technology on a customer in a location which is not a licensed salon when the licensee is requested by a customer to go to a place other than a licensed salon and the licensee is sent to the customer from a salon.
-In this situation, both the salon and the licensee are responsible for compliance with all Board statutes and rules.
-See A.R.S. §32-574(A)(6).
+• A licensee may perform barbering, aesthetics, cosmetology, hairstyling and nail technology on a customer in a location that is not a licensed establishment when the licensee is requested by a customer to go to a place other than the establishment and the licensee is sent to the customer from a licensed establishment.
+In this situation, both the establishment and the licensee are responsible for compliance with all Board statutes and rules.
+See A.R.S. §32-574(A)(5).

-• A licensee may perform cosmetology, aesthetics, hairstyling and nail technology on a customer-WITHOUT THE SALON'S REQUEST-in a health care facility, hospital, residential care institution, nursing home or residence of a person requiring home care because of an illness, infirmity or disability.
+• A licensee may perform barbering, aesthetics, cosmetology, hairstyling and nail technology on a customer-WITHOUT THE ESTABLISHMENT'S REQUEST-in a health care facility, hospital, residential care institution, nursing home or residence of a person requiring home care because of an illness, infirmity or disability.
 In this situation, the licensee is responsible for compliance with all Board statutes and rules.
-See A.R.S. §32-574(A)(6)
+See A.R.S. §32-574(A)(5)

 To print your duplicate, you will log in as if you are renewing your license.